PX4/PX4-Devguide/en/simulation/hitl.md

       ![QGroundControl HITL configuration](../../assets/gcs/qgc_hitl_config.png)
 1. Select Airframe
    1. Open **Setup > Airframes**
    1. Select a [compatible airframe](#compatible_airframe) you want to test.
 Generally you'll select *HILStar* for Fixed Wing/X-Plane simulator and a *HIL QuadCopter* option for copters (and jMAVSim or Gazebo).
+Then click "Apply and Restart" on top-right of the Airframe Setup page.

       ![Select Airframe](../../assets/gcs/qgc_hil_config.png)
 1. Setup UDP